-Kickbacks occur when the blade on the saw pinches or stalls in the material you are cutting.
-The force of the blade causes the saw to be thrown out of the cut and in some cases back at the operator.
-By knowing how to safely use your cut-off saw you can avoid kickbacks and be more productive.
+Cut-Off Saw Kickbacks occur when the blade on the saw pinches or stalls in the material you are cutting.
+The force of the blade causes the saw to be thrown out of the cut and, in some cases, back at the operator.
+Knowing how to safely use your cut-off saw you can take on the toughest cuts with confidence by avoiding kickbacks and being more productive.

 Applying too much pressure when cutting can cause the segments on your blade to wear faster than normal.
 If the width of the segments is smaller than the width of the steel core then the blade has a greater chance to pinch in the material you are cutting increasing the chance of a kickback.